bengtj100/stacky-lang/doc/Reference.md

 length [ xs:list(n) <] ---> [ n <]
 ```

-This means that `xs` which is a list of *n* elements is replaced with the lenght.
+This means that `xs` which is a list of *n* elements is replaced with the length.

 Two elements in the parenthesis denotes a range. `list(1,7)` is a list of at least one element but less than seven.
 These forms are available: